- How is the science of the sea’s thermohaline cycle reproduced in our brain?

 What does this water chemistry imply?
-Since the brain is in a fixed volume space due to the confines of the skull, when temperature rises, intracranial pressure rises as well.
+Since the brain is in a fixed volume space due to the confines of the skull, when the temperature rises, intracranial pressure rises as well.
 This is why in leptin resistance states we can see signs of intracranial pressure without a mass occupying lesion.
 This is precisely why obesity is always associated with pseudotumor cases.
 It is also why alterations of Vitamin A are associated with it as well.
 Alterations in Vitamin A is associated with an altered photoperiod to fake light which creates inflammation in the brain as well.
 This occurs because every opsin in the body is linked to Vitamin A. Blue light at night is the bigger offender of altered Vitamin A coupling in the retina and opsin systems.
 This raises CSF temperatures to change the density relationship in CSF water.
 This is precisely what we saw in the pseudotumor cerebri blog.
-When I made these connections as neurosurgeon, I was able to fully understand why pseudotumor cerebri occurred, as it does from a quantized perspective.
+When I made these connections as a neurosurgeon, I was able to fully understand why pseudotumor cerebri occurred, as it does from a quantized perspective.
 It also pointed out why the mass of the brain increases when we lose energy in the brain for any reason at all.
 When the brain swells it decreases the amount of CSF in the brain to liberate oxygen.
 This relationship has massive implications in how we might consider altering treating intracranial pressure in humans.
 This model explains why people get obese when they are losing energy to their environments as well.
 It is all about the loss of energy balance.

 CSF/Water and the Magnetic Field